bfirsh/naming-test-suite/README.md

 This is a list of requirements I've used for naming products/projects/tools.
 It leans somewhat towards developer tools, because that is what I usually make, but it is probably useful for naming all sorts of things.

-My usual process involves Thesauruses, Wikipedia, Googling, around the topic.
+My usual process involves using Google, Wikipedia, Thesauruses to explore around a topic.
 Perhaps finding similar concepts in fiction.
 I'll usually pick a single word, unless some amalgamation works particularly well (e.g. GitHub).
 I don't use a silly made-up name unless it's really good.

 Then, once I've got a list of potential names, I'll run them through the test suite.
 That'll usually leave a shortlist, then I just pick the one that feels right.